deepakajaylinux/japanese/docs/source/jlogging_deploy.rst

         - log
         Logs a message the console or
-        example: ptconfigure logging log --php-log --log-message="Here is something logging to the console and error log"
+        example: ptdeploy logging log --php-log --log-message="Here is something logging to the console and error log"

  ------------------------------
  End Help